LakshmiKopparthi/LakshmiKopparthi/README.md

 Welcome to my GitHub profile!
 I'm a passionate learner and developer, enthusiastic about solving real-world problems with innovative solutions.
 Here, you'll find my projects, code snippets, and experiments with technology.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Building and fine-tuning machine learning models
+- 🔭 I’m currently working on data analytics
-- 🌱 I’m currently learning Natural Language processing,ML Frameworks
+- 🌱I am aspiring to be a product manager who builds innovative projects

 - ⚡ Hobbies: I love prompting LLMs,Listening Music
 - connect with me: